 Follows a list of destinations visited by cruise ships leaving out of Southampton:

 - World Cruises - around the world voyages from Southampton include either westbound Transatlantic crossings (with Panama Canal transition or around South America routes) or eastbound (with Suez Canal transition or around Africa routes).
 Depending on direction, smaller itinerary segments end up in USA ports (New York, Miami, San Francisco), Asia ports (Dubai, Singapore, Hong Kong), Australia (Sydney, Brisbane, Melbourne, Adelaide, Fremantle-Perth) or even New Zealand (Auckland).

 - Iceland and Greenland are often visited on itineraries around Britain (themed "British Isles") visiting ports in England, Scotland, Ireland and Wales.

 - Baltic Sea itineraries visit Norway (Norwegian Fjords), the European Arctic (North Pole), Scandinavia and Russia (St Petersburg / overnight stays).

-- Mini Cruises from UK (to Belgium, France, Holland) are generally booked as "shopping" or "short-break" vacations.
-Most of these deals (with regularly scheduled departures) are offered by the P&O Ferries company.
-Several times a year, the Cunard's QM2 liner offers 2-day cruises to Hamburg Germany.
+- Mini-Cruises from UK (to Belgium, France, Holland) are generally booked as "shopping" or "short-break" vacations.
+Most of these deals (with regularly scheduled departures) are offered by P&O Ferries.
+Several times a year, Cunard's QM2 liner offers 2-day cruises to Hamburg Germany.